turingschool/backend-curriculum-site/module1/lessons/how_testing_works.markdown

 ## Recap

-* What's the phrase for summing up the TDD cycle?
-* What are some reasons for writing test before implementation code?
+* What are some reasons for writing tests before implementation code?
-* What are 3 things an error message tells us?
 * Name 3 new assertion methods you learned about today.
 * What 2 directories should we have within our project directory?
 * What **must** a test file include?
 What's the best name for a test?